syne-tune/syne-tune/docs/source/faq.rst

 the number of GPUs assigned to each trial by ``num_gpus_per_trial``.
 However, make sure that the product of ``n_workers`` and ``num_gpus_per_trial`` is not larger than the total number of GPUs, since otherwise trials will be delayed.
+You can also use ``gpus_to_use`` in order restrict Syne Tune to use a subset of available GPUs only.

 What is the default mode when performing optimization?
 ======================================================